How to Prepare Chicken

 I wouldn’t recommend deep-frying the breast of this size.
 But you can definitely debone the breast and cut for Big Crunch Sandwich or Chicken Popcorn.
 Or Cube it and save for Butter Chicken, Sweet & Sour Chicken Balls, Kebabs, etc…

 2 Legs, 2 Thighs, 2 Wings, 2 medium chicken breasts, and 1 end piece of both chicken breasts as one piece.

 2 Legs, 2 Thighs, 2 Wings, 4 medium chicken breasts.
 Chicken breasts are cut in half.

 2 Legs, 2 Thighs, 2 Wings, 4 small chicken breasts.
-The end piece of both breasts is cut off for 1 piece then the chicken breast is cut in half.
+The end piece of both breasts is cut off in 1 piece, then the chicken breast is cut in half.

 2 Legs, 2 Thighs, 2 Wings, 6 very small chicken breasts.
 Each breast is cut into 3.

 I also use this cut for Fried Chicken.
 Sometimes I will use the 2 end pieces of the breast to make Popcorn Chicken or Small Dice it and save/freeze it for Fried Rice.
 Or Strips for Fajitas

 Butterfly – How to Prepare Chicken

 Butterflying or spatchcock chicken/turkey requires the backbone to be removed.
 Then the chicken or turkey is laid down flat and the Breast is pushed down to flatten it out further.
 I like this method for a faster cook time in the oven or if I want the skin side up and seasoned very well.

 The leg is left attached to the thigh.
 Use this for St Hubert Style Chicken, Tandoori Chicken, or at any recipe where the Leg & Thigh attached is desired.
 Optionally cut slits to allow a marinade to penetrate more readily.

 Practice makes perfect

 At first, you’re not going to be sure what to do.
 That’s okay.
 Just like with anything, after some time and practicing this, it will come to you with ease.
 Eventually, it will be nothing to break down a Chicken or Turkey.